-3.4.
-Maintenance may include tests that are similar to those performed under periodic testing (i.e. inspections, operability checks and calibrations).
-While these tests are primarily intended to verify that the maintenance has been properly completed, such a test when performed may also be considered to satisfy conditions for periodic testing, provided the frequency of testing is consistent with that programme.

-3.5.
-Periodic testing includes tests performed to ensure compliance with the OLCs and therefore to verify the safety status of the reactor.
+- (i.e.-inspections, operability checks and calibrations).
+While these tests are primarily intended to verify that the maintenance has been properly completed, such a test when performed may also be considered to satisfy conditions for periodic testing, provided the frequency of testing is consistent with that programme. - 3.5.
+Periodic testing includes tests performed to ensure compliance with the OLCs and therefore to verify the safety status of the reactor. - 3.6.

-3.6.
 Inspection, while inherent in all maintenance and periodic testing, is an examination of SSCs for deterioration to determine whether they are acceptable for continued operation or whether remedial measures should be taken.
 In this Safety Guide, inspection also refers to specific, non-routine examination for assessing ageing effects on SSCs.
-Inspection is sometimes referred to as in-service inspection.
+Inspection is sometimes referred to as in-service inspection. - 3.7.

-3.7.
 Maintenance, periodic testing and inspection have common objectives, as stated in para.
 3.1.
 Maintenance should always be followed by testing.
 The results of periodic testing and inspection should be compared with acceptance criteria for the SSC being tested or inspected.
 If the results fall outside the acceptance criteria, corrective action (i.e. maintenance), such as adjustment, repair or replacement, should be initiated.
 Testing or inspection should be repeated after the corrective action has been completed to ensure that the acceptance criteria are met.
-A common database should be established to share data and evaluations among the organizations involved in the planning and implementation of maintenance, periodic testing and inspection at a research reactor.
+A common database should be established to share data and evaluations among the organizations involved in the planning and implementation of maintenance, periodic testing and inspection at a research reactor. - 3.8.

-3.8.
 Testing consists of periodic testing, post-maintenance testing and inspection testing.
-The purpose of all testing is to confirm that the SSCs continue to meet the design intent as expressed in the SAR and the OLCs.
+The purpose of all testing is to confirm that the SSCs continue to meet the design intent as expressed in the SARsafety analysis report and the OLCs.
 In this Safety Guide, these three types of testing are considered separately.